bioidiap/bob.bio.base/doc/annotations.rst

-This script accepts two main parameters a database object that inherits from :any:`bob.bio.base.database.BioDatabase` and an annotator object that inherits from :any:`bob.bio.base.annotator.Base`.
+This script accepts two main parameters a database object that inherits from :any:`bob.bio.base.database.BioDatabase` and an annotator object that inherits from :any:`bob.bio.base.annotator.Annotator`.
 Please see the help message of the script for more information.

 The script can also be run in parallel using :ref:`gridtk`: